-Go365® for Humana Healthy Horizons
+Go365 for Humana Healthy Horizons

-Go365® for Humana Healthy Horizons is a wellness program that offers members the opportunity to earn rewards for taking healthy actions.
-Most of the rewards are earned by Humana's receipt of the provider's claim for services rendered.
+Go365 for Humana Healthy Horizons® is a wellness program that offers members the opportunity to earn rewards for taking healthy actions.
+Most of the rewards are earned by Humana Healthy Horizons' receipt of the provider's claim for services rendered.

-Humana Healthy Horizons recommends that all providers submit their claims on behalf of a member by the end of August 2024.
-This allows the member time to redeem their reward.
-A member will have 90 days from one plan year to another, assuming they remain continuously enrolled, to redeem their rewards.
+Humana Healthy Horizons recommends that all providers submit their claims on behalf of members no later than

+Dec.
+31, 2025.
+This allows members time to redeem their rewards.
+Members will have 90 days from one plan year to another, assuming they remain continuously enrolled, to redeem their rewards.

 Go365 is available to all members who meet the requirements of the program.
 Rewards are not used to direct the member to select a certain provider.
-Rewards are non-transferrable to other managed care plans or other programs.

-Rewards are non-transferable and have no cash value.
+Rewards are nontransferrable to other managed care plans or other programs and have no cash value.

 E-gift cards may not be used for tobacco, alcohol, firearms, lottery tickets or other items that do not support a healthy lifestyle.
+Members can qualify to earn rewards by completing one or more of the following healthy activities.

-Healthy Activity Reward Breast cancer screening Annual \$25 reward for female members ages 40 and older who obtain a mammogram.
-Cervical cancer screening Annual \$25 reward for female members ages 21 and older who obtain a pap smear.
+Healthy activity Reward Breast cancer screening Annual \$25 reward for female members ages 40 and older who obtain a mammogram.
+Cervical cancer screening Annual \$25 reward for female members ages 21 and older who obtain a Pap test.
 Chlamydia screening Annual \$25 reward for female members who obtain a chlamydia screening when sexually active and as recommended by their healthcare provider.
 Colorectal cancer screening Annual \$25 reward for members ages 45 and older who obtain a colorectal cancer screening as recommended by their PCP.
-COVID-19 vaccine Annual \$25 reward for members ages 5 and older who upload a picture/file of their completed COVID-19 vaccine card, one per year.
-Members who were vaccinated prior to enrollment in a Humana plan may upload a vaccination card within 90 days of enrollment to receive the reward.
-New members that were not vaccinated prior to enrollment in a Humana plan have 90 days from completion of the vaccination to upload the vaccination card to receive the reward.
 Diabetic retinal eye exam Annual \$25 reward for diabetic members ages 18 and older who complete a retinal eye exam.
 Diabetic screening Annual \$25 reward for diabetic members ages 18 and older who obtain a screening from their PCP for HbA1c and blood pressure.
-Digital onboarding One-time \$25 reward for downloading Humana's mobile Go365 application and completing the registration.
-Flu vaccine Annual \$25 reward for members who receive an annual flu vaccine from their provider, pharmacy or self-reporting if they received a vaccine from another source.
+Digital onboarding One-time \$20 reward for downloading Humana's mobile Go365 app and completing the registration.
+Flu vaccine Annual \$20 reward for members who receive an annual flu vaccine from their provider, pharmacy or self-reporting if they received a vaccine from another source.
 Follow-up after high-intensity care for substance use disorder \$25 reward for members who received follow-up care within 30 days of an inpatient hospital discharge, residential treatment or detoxification visit for a diagnosis of substance use disorder.
 Follow-up after hospitalization for mental illness \$25 reward for members who received follow-up care within 30 days after a hospital discharge for a diagnosis of select mental illness or intentional self-harm.
-Health risk assessment (HRA) completion One-time \$25 reward for completing the health risk assessment.
-HPV vaccine One-time \$25 reward for members ages 9-13 who receive two doses of the HPV vaccine between their 9th and 13th birthday.
-Level of care video Annual \$10 reward for members ages 19 and older after watching a short educational video about when to access the emergency room.
-Notification of pregnancy (NOP) \$25 reward when pregnant members notify Humana of pregnancy prior to delivery once per pregnancy.
+Health Risk Assessment (HRA) completion One-time \$30 reward for completing the HRA.
+Human papillomavirus (HPV) vaccine One-time \$20 reward for members ages 9-13 who receive two doses of the HPV vaccine between their 9th and 13th birthday.
+Level-of-care video Annual \$10 reward for members ages 19 and older after watching a short educational video about when to access the emergency room (ER).
+Notification of pregnancy (NOP) \$25 reward when pregnant members notify Humana of pregnancy prior to delivery, once per pregnancy.
+Postpartum visit \$25 reward for all postpartum females who complete one postpartum visit within seven to 84 days after delivery, once per pregnancy.
+Prenatal visit \$25 reward for a prenatal visit by a pregnant member, once per pregnancy Tobacco cessation program Two opportunities to earn rewards for members ages 12 and older who enroll in the tobacco cessation program: \$25 reward for completing two calls within 45 days of enrollment in the program \$25 reward for completing the program